 "This is the '90s.
 You don't just go around punching people.
-You have to say something cool first."The Last Boy Scout is a 1991 action film starring Bruce Willis as a former Secret Service agent, now working as a private detective, and Damon Wayans as a retired professional football player.
+You have to say something cool first."The Last Boy Scout is a 1991 action film, directed by Tony Scott and written by Shane Black, starring Bruce Willis as a former Secret Service agent, now working as a private detective, and Damon Wayans as a retired professional football player.
 The two join forces to solve the murder of Wayans' character’s girlfriend (played by the then-obscure Halle Berry).
 The entire film consists of often violent action scenes and an endless parade of one-liners.

 — Joe Hallenbeck

 Has the examples of:

 - Actually Pretty Funny: Hallenbeck distracts the man about to execute him by making him laugh at his "fat wife" jokes.